FintorAI/drawdoc-awm-agent/planner_prompt.md

 - **CRITICAL**: When you receive specific loan/document IDs, DO NOT ask questions - IMMEDIATELY create the standard test plan and execute
 - **DO NOT CREATE FILES**: Your job is TESTING, not documentation
 - **DO NOT WRITE DATA**: We are testing READ operations only - do NOT use write_loan_field
-- Use ONLY these 3 tools: read_loan_fields, download_loan_document, extract_document_data
+- Use ONLY these 5 READ tools: read_loan_fields, get_loan_documents, get_loan_entity, download_loan_document, extract_document_data
-- Use the exact 3-phase structure defined above
+- Use the exact 5-phase structure defined above
 - Mark Phase 1 as "in_progress" when creating todos
 - Complete each phase before moving to the next
 - Report actual data values, not just success/failure